 Andromache

 I was approached by the artistic director of Necessary Angel to work on this production of Andromache, a contemporary adaptation of Racine’s 17th century play by Scottish director Graham McLaren, known for his radical interpretations of the classics.
-I warned them that I had done very little work for theatre, but having heard about my work they were keen to find out what I could bring to the production that a theatre sound designer might not.
+I cautioned them that my practice sits very much outside the theatrical tradition, but, intrigued by a review of one of my projects, they were determined to see how my particular sound art sensibilities might translate to a live production.

 Steven McCarthy and Christine Horne